Real Client Testimonials

 Can I get Michigan PIP work loss benefits if I was temporarily unemployed?

 Yes.
-Michigan PIP work loss benefits are payable under the No-Fault law to car accident victims who were “temporarily unemployed at the time of” the car accident.
+Michigan PIP wage loss benefits are payable under the No-Fault law to car accident victims who were “temporarily unemployed at the time of” the car accident.
 The benefits will be based “on earned income for the last month employed full time preceding” the auto accident.